Skip to content

 The plugin contract

-The platform has four extension points.
-Each one has a narrow contract — the framework handles everything else automatically.
+The platform has three plugin types.
+Each has a narrow contract — the framework handles everything else automatically.

-Reusing ingestion logic across templates: multiple YAML templates can reference the same Python function and differentiate via default_params.
-This is the intended pattern for sources that have the same fetching logic but expose different variables:
+Multiple YAML templates can reference the same plugin class and differentiate via ingestion.params.
+This is the intended pattern for sources that expose multiple variables:

 # era5land_temperature_hourly.yaml